witchcraft-systems/pds-starter-pack/README.md

 This is a Personal Data Sanctum (PDS) hosted by Witchcraft Systems, physically located in Tokyo, Japan.
 Signups require an invite code, which can be obtained by sending a message to us on our [main account](https://deer.social/profile/did:web:witchcraft.systems).

-While you can move your main account to our PDS, we do not recommend doing so if you don't have an alternative option just in case (i.e. you use a Bluesky PBC PDS, since moving your main account to a custom PDS makes it impossible to move it back to a PDS hosted by the Bluesky PBC).

 The PDS is operated on a best-effort basis, meaning we will try to keep it up and running, but we cannot guarantee 100% uptime.
 You can check our uptime so far on our [status page](https://stats.uptimerobot.com/7Xeatuzb2h) and decide if this is acceptable for you.

 The PDS itself is backed up nightly to multiple locations, with the backups being regularly verified to ensure data integrity.
 All the public data stored on the PDS is also available in an [S3 bucket](https://link.storjshare.io/s/jufla747mctifdglkggg2jqhvddq/pds-witchcraft-systems/backups/), which will continue to be available even if the PDS itself goes down, and can be used to migrate your account to another PDS if needed.